scoom-scoom/Autosplitter-and-Load-Normalizer/sm-load-normalizer-by-image/testing-notes.md

 ## Full run:
 - Alemusa - 360p

-Entering black at frame 54
+ENTERING black at frame 54
+EXITING black at frame 68
-Entering black at frame 532
+ENTERING black at frame 532
 Pokitaru load detected and skipped
-Entering black at frame 2399
+ENTERING black at frame 2399
+EXITING black at frame 2415
-Entering black at frame 2795
+ENTERING black at frame 2795
 Load number 2 added.
-Entering black at frame 5646
+ENTERING black at frame 5646
+EXITING black at frame 5662
-Entering black at frame 6039
+ENTERING black at frame 6039
 Load number 3 added.
 Entering black at frame 12120
 Entering black at frame 12277
-Load number 4 added.
+(OLD) Load number 4 added.
-Entering black at frame 15175
+ENTERING black at frame 15175
+EXITING black at frame 15201
-Entering black at frame 15262
+ENTERING black at frame 15262
 Load number 5 added.
-Entering black at frame 24604
+ENTERING black at frame 24604
+EXITING black at frame 24605
-Entering black at frame 25102
+ENTERING black at frame 25102
 Load number 6 added.
-Entering black at frame 35829
+ENTERING black at frame 35829
+EXITING black at frame 35856
-Entering black at frame 36311
+ENTERING black at frame 36311
 Load number 7 added.
-Entering black at frame 40604
+ENTERING black at frame 40604
+EXITING black at frame 40650
-Entering black at frame 41026
+ENTERING black at frame 41026
 Load number 8 added.
-Entering black at frame 43760
+ENTERING black at frame 43760
+EXITING black at frame 43775
-Entering black at frame 44283
+ENTERING black at frame 44283
 Load number 9 added.

-EXITING black at frame 45450
 ENTERING black at frame 47073
 EXITING black at frame 47099
 ENTERING black at frame 47556
 Load number 10 added.
-EXITING black at frame 51370
 ENTERING black at frame 53971
 EXITING black at frame 53988
 ENTERING black at frame 54051
 Load number 11 added.
-EXITING black at frame 59315
 ENTERING black at frame 59498
 EXITING black at frame 59511
 ENTERING black at frame 59604
 Load number 12 added.
-EXITING black at frame 59712
 ENTERING black at frame 59824
 EXITING black at frame 59840
 ENTERING black at frame 60307
 Load number 13 added.

+Total load time to remove is: 11.76 seconds
+Total program runtime is: 18.36 seconds.